Forrest’s newest memoir including a map of the treasure search area is here…

 Another place to look for clues.
 One other source of reliable information is Forrest’s blog which is on his Old Sante Fe Trading Company website.
 He occasionally writes about the hidden treasure and in his writings you might just find the puzzle piece you were looking for that will lead you to the treasure.
 Anyone interested in the treasure should read his website from front to back.
 Not only will it give you a pretty good picture of just who Forrest is and why he is legend but his real-life stories are entertaining and witty.

 IF YOU KNOW SO MUCH MR. SMARTYPANTS… “Dal, why don’t you go out and find that treasure chest yourself?”.
 Believe me, I’ve tried.
-I have made over forty trips (as of October 2014) from my home in Washington State to the Rocky Mountains to look for Forrest’s hidden treasure.
+I have made over sixty trips (as of June 2015) from my home in Washington State to the Rocky Mountains to look for Forrest’s hidden treasure.
 I am planning more (until I find it or until you find it).
 Each trip I start out confident that I know exactly where it is hidden…excited that I will soon be nervously opening a bronze chest chock full of gold coins, gold nuggets, gold figurines, gold bracelets and jewels, so spectacularly heavy that I can barely carry it back to my truck.
 On the other hand, each time I have come back empty handed, but not empty spirited.
 I have absolutely wonderful treks that are crammed with little adventures.
 I have walked marvelous American landscapes.
 I have slept on the high desert mesa and in river canyons under juniper and pinyon.
 I have hiked incredible stretches of crystal clear trout streams guarded by tall pine and spruce.
 I have ambled across alpine parks delicious with spring wildflowers and soaked in natural hot springs to sooth my tired feet.
 I have been within a few dozen yards of antelope, big horn sheep, elk, mule deer and bear.
 I have visited pueblos, plazas, canyons, hilltops and forests.
 I have driven thousands of dusty miles through ochre stained, haltingly beautiful, volcanic topography.
 I have smelled the desert sage and tasted frito pie.
 I have been in some of the loveliest country a person can picture.
 Its been a wonderful experience and I am grateful that Forrest tempted me…dared me… to go out and find his treasure…The Thrill of the Chase.

 Now you need to get looking too….